lipcsak-zoltan/Duckies_duckietown/README.md

 `testrun1.mp4`
 * See
 `Unknown_test.mkv` to check how the prediction works on an unknow, complex map.
 * See Train/log folder for more log files, wandb accuracies, losses.
-Accuricies are NOT in percent, they are dimension free rletive quantities, i.e. 1.0 = 100%.
+Accuracies are NOT in percent, they are dimension free rletive quantities, i.e. 1.0 = 100%.